Dutch Oven Daddy

 • Close up view of southern style baked beans with bacon in a cast iron skillet.

-Skillet Baked Beans and Bacon
+Baked Beans with Bacon (Skillet Recipe)

 • Creamy corn in a white bowl garnished with bacon crumbles and chives with spoons and fresh corn cobs in the background.